G-Core/product-documentation/documentation/cloud/kubernetes/clusters/autoscaling/create-a-new-pool-in-cluster.md

 displayName: Create and configure a pool
 order: 30
 published: true
+toc:
+   --1--Create a new pool in a cluster: "create-a-new-pool-in-a-cluster" --1--Configure advanced settings: "configure-advanced-pool-settings" --2--Kubelet configuration: "kubelet-configuration" --2--CRIO configuration: "container-runtime-interface-configuration"
 pageTitle: Create a new pool | Gcore
 pageDescription: Learn how to create a new pool in a Kubernetes cluster.
 ---